Email clients on linux

 UI

-Figure 1: the new version of Evolution mail is motorized
+Figure 1: the new version of Evolution mail

-Being smarter about how I read my email on linux.
+Being smarter about how I read my email on Linux.
 Especially, less-awful-UX in email clients.
 We have had email for more than 50 years (happy golden anniversary) so surely this is not too bad, right?
 Haha jk of course it’s depressing, and worse, it seems to be one of those problems that I cannot even solve with money.
 At this point I would happily throw disconcertingly large amounts of money at this problem to make it go away but there is nowhere I can find to throw it.

-Note that google mail has obviously done some UX innovation, but I’m not happy with their owning intimate details of my correspondence, so their email client is dead to me.
-Shameless clones of the google email experience that do not rest upon giving my data up to google are of interest, however.
+Note that Google Mail has obviously done some UX innovation, but I’m not happy with their owning intimate details of my correspondence, so their email client is dead to me.
+Shameless clones of the Google email experience that do not rest upon giving my data up to Google are of interest, however.

 With that caveat, what are my options?
 On Linux I can choose between various dissatisfactions: